axelmotyka/adventcalendar/src/main/java/week02/README.md

   Let'em race!

   1. Add and implement following methods to class `Race`:
+      * enhance the constructor with the last result so that the starting lineup can be setup correctly.
       * _race()_ => run's the race - generate the final placement randomly
       * _getResult()_ => race result as an ordered list of competitors.
 The list is ordered by the placement, like 1s is first, 2nd is second, ....
       * _toString()_ => race result as string, like '[Result Position] [Competitor]'